 This morning we take a walk alongside the river down to the Thredbo Diggings.
 It is a short easy walk.
 Wallabies and kangaroos are also a common sight along the track and, during spring, wildflowers such as the yellow bossia and purple hovea are in bloom.
 Be sure to keep a look out too for platypus in the pools around dawn and dusk.

-Lunch is in Jindabyne (at guests own expense)
+Lunch is at the the Wildbrumby Kitchen café in Crackenback (at guests own expense)

 We are usually back in Canberra around 4.30 pm and can drop you back to the airport around 5.00 pm.